Solenfw/Solenfw/README.md

-- 👋 Hi there, I’m Geeka (@Solenfw)! an asprising SWE from Vietnam 🇻🇳
+- 👋 asprising SWE from Vietnam 🇻🇳